colliejs/colliejs/README.md

 - There is no need to learn the syntax of preprocessors like less/sass/postcss, as you can achieve the same or even more functionality directly using JavaScript.
 - CSS encapsulation makes it easy to extend and override styles.
 - Better performance, as it transforms the CSS object at build time.
-- Boost your development with tailwindcss or @collie-ui/css.
+- Boost your development with @collie-ui/css or tailwindcss(incoming).
-- Excellent TypeScript type hints.
+- Excellent DX.
-- Supports server-side rendering.
+- Supports server-side rendering with nextjs.
 - Supports CSS breakpoint array syntax.
 - Supports theme customization and CSS property customization, simplifying CSS development.
 - Low learning curve - in 99% of cases, you only need to use the `styled` function.
+- have a best integration with react, webpack, rollup, vite, nextjs.

 # Example